giuliab00/experimental_1/README.md

 ```
 #### geometry Node
 This node is the one publishing the rotation of the camera with respect to the body frame, this rotatation will be used by the navlog to make the rosbot and camera align.
-To get this rotation the functionality provided by transform are used, in particular the lookupTransform, which given the name of the two reference frame returns the transformation matrix among them.
-From the transformation matrix between the body and the camera frame the rotation around z (yaw) is obtained.
+To get this rotation the functionality provided by ROS transform are used, in particular the lookupTransform, which given the name of the two reference frame returns the transformation matrix among them.
+From the transformation matrix between the body and the camera frame the rotation around z (yaw) is obtained and published to notify the misalignment. (foundable in the src folder with the name geometryNode.cpp)

 ```    cpp
 Include needed library